Mental Health & Wellbeing

 We are always looking for new ways to ensure that our stakeholders are equipped with the right skills to ensure they have positive mental wellbeing and also where they can seek support should they need it.

-We have been successful in achieving the Wellbeing Award for Schools accreditation, something we are very proud of.
+In 2020 we were successful in achieving the Wellbeing Award for Schools accreditation, something we are very proud of.
 The award recognises our commitment to promoting and protecting emotional wellbeing and mental health in our whole school community

 Principles behind the award

 There are four key principles driving the ideas and recommendations behind the award:

 Emotional wellbeing and mental health are a continuum.
 Related issues can range from positive attitudes and behaviour, through to experiences of emotional distress and mental disorder.